Sanskriti132/front.sol/README.md

 To run this program, you can use REMIX IDE by clicking the link https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.26+commit.8a97fa7a.js

 ### Executing program for frontend and smart contract
-1. copy and paste the index.html, bank.sol and app.js from the repository into your gitpod website.
+1. copy and paste the index.html, bank.sol and app.js from the repository into vs code and remix
 2. Remember index. html contains the frontend code.
 3. Open two additional terminals in vscode